 Baby Kale, White Bean, and Tuna Salad with Lemon

 Besides the obvious seasonal vegetables, there are a few other ingredients that just feel like summer foods to me.
 One of them is my beloved Tuna Packed in Olive Oil.
-From the time I discovered this product over five years ago, I’ve enjoyed it in a variety of summer salads, often eaten for lunch out on the porch or back deck.
+From the time I discovered this product over five years ago, I’ve enjoyed it in a variety of summer salads, often eaten for lunch out on the porch or the back deck.

 Then earlier this year I got infatuated with Earthbound Farm Ready-to-use Organic Mixed Baby Kales, and this Baby Kale, White Bean, and Tuna Salad with Lemon turned out to be a perfect marriage of two of my favorite products.
 This new salad combination was inspired by my previous favorite white bean and tuna salad but this time baby kale is adding a touch of greens flavor instead of parsley.
 If you like kale, white beans, tuna packed in olive oil, and lemon, this nutritious salad needs to go on your “must-try” list!